 Conclusion

-The customer returns market in 2025 presents both challenges and lucrative opportunities for retailers.
-By leveraging AI-driven technologies, optimizing reverse logistics, embracing sustainability, and refining return policies, businesses can turn returns from a costly burden into a competitive advantage.
-The shift toward secondary markets and recommerce are transforming how businesses manage returns, offering a viable path to profitability while reducing waste.
-As consumer expectations continue to evolve, those who innovate and adapt will thrive in the changing landscape of returns management.
+The customer returns market in 2025 will be tough and full of opportunities for retailers.
+By using AI tech, optimising reverse logistics, going sustainable and refining return policies businesses can turn returns from a cost centre into a competitive advantage.
+The shift to secondary markets and recommerce is changing how businesses manage returns and is a path to profitability and less waste.
+As consumer expectations evolve those who innovate and adapt will thrive in the returns landscape.